Topl/BramblSc-docs/docs/Modules/Query/brambl_query.md

 #### Returns

-A Map whose keys addresses as base58 encoded strings and whose values are a collection of TxOs.
+A Map whose keys addresses as base58 encoded strings and whose values are a collection of TxOs associated with their key address.

 #### Errors